 Step Two : Prune for Tree Health

 It is an absolute necessity to prune for tree health and prevent any maple tree diseases from getting a hold on your tree.
 Always be aware of an insect infestation as well.

 Start by cutting off any dead parts or damaged branches.
 It is important to remove dead branches or weak branches not only to remove a potential breeding ground for fungal infection but also because they are a potential hazard to anyone walking underneath if they snap off by themselves, plus they could take down or damage other healthy lower branches.

-Do the same with any other lateral branches that are growing towards the center of the tree and any that are growing down towards the ground, this is called corrective pruning.
+Do the same with any other lateral branches that are growing towards the center of the tree and any other branches that are growing down towards the ground, this is called corrective pruning.

 Next, remove any branches that have a very narrow or weak crotch (the point from which the branch stems).

 Narrow crotches can harbor a build up of dead matter, risking a breeding ground for a fungal disease and consequential long term disease damage.

 A strong crotch is identified by a decent sized branch collar (the raised area where the branch joins the main trunk or another branch).

 Weak crotches with little or no collar, won’t be capable of bearing the weight of the branch as it grows, thereby risking a break or tear which can also lead to fungal infection.

 If there are any branches rubbing together then remove the smaller of the two.
 That way there is a reduction in the chances of mechanical damage and injury to the protective bark, caused by rubbing together in the wind.
 Open wounds caused by injury are another potential breeding ground for fungal infections

 Following these steps should go a long way to protecting your tree from maple tree diseases and ensuring that your tree grows into a beautiful, strong and healthy specimen.

 Step Three : Prune for Aesthetics